-Exams: There will be 3 midterm exams (evening) and a comprehensive final at the end of the semester.
+- Computer Labs: Certain classes will involve the use of technology to illustrate and explore some aspect or application of Calculus.
+These will be days of collaborative learning and may include using the mathematical software package Maple in the departmental computer labs.
+You will be asked to complete 4 computer projects working in groups of 2 to 3 people. - Exams: There will be 3 evening midterm exams and a comprehensive final at the end of the semester.
 The exam schedule is given below.
 Please make a note of these dates and plan accordingly.
 Any conflicts must be legitimate and brought to my attention well before the exam is scheduled.
 If you have any specific learning disabilities or special needs and require accommodations, please let me know early in the semester so that your learning needs may be appropriately met.
-You will need to contact Dr. Matthew Toth of Disability Services in Hogan 207 (x 3693) to obtain documentation of your learning disability.
+You will need to contact Dr. Matthew Toth of Disability Services in Hogan 207 (x 3693) to obtain documentation of your disability.

-Exam Schedule: Exam 1 Wed., Sept.
-28 6:00 - 7:30 pm

-Exam 2 Wed., Oct.
-26 6:00 - 7:30 pm

-Exam 3 Wed., Nov.
-30 6:00 - 7:30 pm

-Final Sat., Dec.
-10 2:30 - 5:30 pm
+Exam Schedule: Exam 1 Thur., Feb.
+23 6:00 - 7:30 pm $\mathbf{Exam} \ 2$ Thur., March 30 6:00 - 7:30 pm Exam 3 Thur., April 27 6:00 - 7:30 pm Final Sat., May 13 8:30 - 11:30 am

-Academic Integrity: The Department of Mathematics and Computer Science has recently drafted a policy on academic integrity to precisely state our expectations of students and faculty with regards to cheating, plagiarism, academic honesty, etc. You are required to read this policy and sign a pledge agreeing to uphold it.
+Academic Integrity: The Department of Mathematics and Computer Science has drafted a policy on academic integrity to precisely state our expectations of both students and faculty with regards to cheating, plagiarism, academic honesty, etc. You are required to read this policy and sign a pledge agreeing to uphold it.
 Anyone who violates the Departmental Policy on Academic Integrity will receive a 0 for that assignment as well as possible further disciplinary action involving your Class Dean.